St. Christopher's nurse and her family make a splash for special needs children

 His brother and Claire Ann were in the lane with him and because he loves polar bears so much, she held up a plastic polar bear on a board for him to swim toward as he completed the 25-meter freestyle lap.

-There were no swimmers with special needs from Phoenix identified to participate in the meet, so two Winchester swimmers offered to “compete” against him instead.
+There were no swimmers with special needs from the competing team identified to participate in the meet, so two Winchester swimmers offered to “compete” against him instead.

 “I told them that they didn’t have to let him win, but do me a favor when you are swimming, and take a minute to look over at him and see how happy he is," Alminde said.
 "It will make your heart happy."